wp-plugins/sdac-post-slideshows/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4761649

 == Description ==
-The SDAC Post Slideshows plugin allows you to easily add customizable slideshows into your posts and pages.
+The SDAC Post Slideshows plugin allows you to easily add customizable slideshows into your posts using jQuery Cycle.

 == Installation ==
 1. Unzip into your `/wp-content/plugins/` directory.
 If you're uploading it make sure to upload